Store Hours

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that your plant will have the right amount of sun, the soil is healthy, and it's warm enough outside.
-Check your seed packet to see if it likes shade, full sun, or partial sun, as well as what time of year it should be planted.
-Space your plants as described on the seed envelope for best results so your plant babies have room to flourish.
+Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
+Check your seed envelope to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?